 The Fed has taken a number of other actions to stabilize markets as a result of the impacts of the COVID-19 pandemic.
 In March of 2020, the Fed announced a \$700 billion asset purchase program to provide liquidity to the U.S. Treasury and Agency RMBS markets.
 The Fed also lowered the Fed Funds rate to a range of 0.0% - 0.25%, after having already lowered the Fed Funds rate by 50 bps earlier in the month.
 Later that same month the Fed announced a program to acquire U.S. Treasuries and Agency RMBS in the amounts needed to support smooth market functioning.
 With these purchases, market conditions improved substantially.
 Currently, the Fed is committed to purchasing \$80 billion of U.S. Treasuries and \$40 billion of Agency RMBS each month.
 Chairman Powell and the Fed have reiterated their commitment to this level of asset purchases at every meeting since their meeting on June 30, 2020.
+At the July 2021 meeting, the Fed indicated they had begun their discussions for adjusting the path and composition of asset purchases, but reiterated the intention to provide notice well in advance of an announcement to reduce the pace of such purchases.
 Chairman Powell has also maintained that the Fed expects to maintain interest rates at this level until the Fed is confident that the economy has weathered the pandemic and its impact on economic activity and is on track to achieve its maximum employment and price stability goals.
 The Fed has taken various other steps to support certain other fixed income markets, to support mortgage servicers and to implement various portions of the Coronavirus Aid, Relief, and Economic Security ("CARES") Act.

-The CARES Act was passed by Congress and signed into law by President Trump on March 27, 2020.
-The CARES Act provided many forms of direct support to individuals and small businesses in order to stem the steep decline in economic activity.
+The CARES Act was passed by Congress and signed into law on March 27, 2020.
 This over \$2 trillion COVID-19 relief bill, among other things, provided for direct payments to each American making up to \$75,000 a year, increased unemployment benefits for up to four months (on top of state benefits), funding to hospitals and health providers, loans and investments to businesses, states and municipalities and grants to the airline industry.
-On April 24, 2020, President Trump signed an additional funding bill into law that provides an additional \$484 billion of funding to individuals, small businesses, hospitals, health care providers and additional coronavirus testing efforts.
-Various provisions of the CARES Act began to expire in July 2020, including a moratorium on evictions (July 25, 2020), expanded unemployment benefits (July 31, 2020), and a moratorium on foreclosures (August 31, 2020).
-On August 8, 2020, President Trump issued Executive Order 13945, directing the Department of Health and Human Services, the Centers for Disease Control and Prevention ("CDC"), the Department of Housing and Urban Development, and Department of the Treasury to take measures to temporarily halt residential evictions and foreclosures, including through temporary financial assistance.
+On April 24, 2020, an additional funding bill was signed into law that provided an additional \$484 billion of funding to individuals, small businesses, hospitals, health care providers and additional coronavirus testing efforts.
+Various provisions of the CARES Act began to expire in July 2020, including a moratorium on evictions, expanded unemployment benefits, and a moratorium on foreclosures.
+On August 8, 2020, Executive Order 13945 was issued, directing the Department of Health and Human Services, the Centers for Disease Control and Prevention ("CDC"), the Department of Housing and Urban Development, and Department of the Treasury to take measures to temporarily halt residential evictions and foreclosures, including through temporary financial assistance.